AllenCellModeling/brightfield2fish/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+5. When you're done making changes, check that your changes pass the tests, including testing other Python versions with tox::

-    $ black brightfield2fish
-    $ flake8 brightfield2fish
     $ make test-all

 6. Commit your changes and push your branch to GitHub::